 Figure 6.6 below presents the mean share of harvest sold, by district.
-Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 20.9% in Huye district, and is exactly the same as the national level.
-That indicator is about 20% in all other provinces outside Kigali City.
-It is the highest in Nyabihu district (28%) and lowest in Nyarugenge district.
+Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 13.4% in Kicukiro district.
+It is 20.9% at national level and around 20% in all other provinces outside Kigali City.
+It is the highest in Nyabihu district (28%) and lowest in Nyarugenge district (10.8%).

-The mean share of harvest sold for fruit and vegetables is higher (23%) than that of staple crops (16%) in Huye district.
+The mean share of harvest sold for fruit and vegetable is slightly lower than that of staple crops in Kicukiro district, a pattern that remains the same at national, urban and rural areas levels.